To prepare for Big Ten's big men, Gophers' Pharrel Payne turned to big brother

 "One of the things I picked up is I have to take my time inside," Payne said.
 "It was different in high school.
 People are a bit smaller where you can just get the ball and go up."

-Rodrick Payne is having a breakout sophomore season at River Falls, averaging 16.8 points and 6.2 rebounds, including a career-high 30 points last Wednesday vs. La Crosse.
+Rodrick Payne is having a breakout sophomore season at River Falls, averaging 16.8 points and 6.2 rebounds, including a career-high 30 points last Wednesday vs. Wisconsin-La Crosse.

 Rodrick didn't play varsity basketball at East Ridge until his senior year.
-Pharrel, averaging 7.2 points, 4.7 rebounds and a team-high 1.1 blocks this season, was a late bloomer in high school, too.
+Pharrel, averaging 7.2 points, 4.7 rebounds and a team-high 1.1 blocks and 21 dunks this season, was a late bloomer in high school, too.
 Older brother expects younger brother to continue to improve.

 "After my freshman year I realized I was capable of doing a lot more," Rodrick Payne said.
 "I'm proud that he was able to make it at the Division I level.
 Being in the rotation and gradually getting more minutes throughout the season is good to see."